Ivan Turyanytsia

 Ivan Ivanovych Turyanytsia (Іван Іванович Туряниця; 25 May 1901 – 27 March 1955) was a Czechoslovak, Ukrainian and Soviet politician, who served as the chairman of the People's Council of Zakarpattia Ukraine from 1944 to 1946 and the First secretary of the Communist Party of Zakarpattia Ukraine.

 On several occasions he was elected to the Central Committee of the Communist Party (b) of Ukraine.

+Biography

-Turyanytsia was born in a village of Ryapid near Khust.
+Turyanytsia was born on 25 May 1901 in a village of Rápigy (now Ryapid) near Munkács, Hungary, Austria-Hungary (now Mukachevo, Ukraine).

-During the World War I he served as a soldier of the Austria-Hungary army, later in 1919 in the Zakarpattia Red Guards of the Hungarian Soviet Republic.
-The same year Turyanytsia was arrested and placed in concentration camp in Presov, but by December 1919 he was released.
+During World War I, he served as a soldier of the Austro-Hungarian army, later in 1919 in the Zakarpattia Red Guards of the Hungarian Soviet Republic.
+The same year Turyanytsia was arrested and placed in concentration camp in Prešov, but by December 1919 he was released.

-In 1924–1925 Turyanytsia served in the Czechoslovak Army and after that joined the Communist Party of Czechoslovakia (KSC).
-In 1927–1928 he was a chairman of the Mukacheve Trade Union of Builders and then in 1928–1929 a secretary of the Mukacheve city committee of the KSC.
+In 1924–1925 Turyanytsia served in the Czechoslovak Army and after that joined the Communist Party of Czechoslovakia (KSČ).
+In 1927–1928 he was a chairman of the Mukacheve Trade Union of Builders and then in 1928–1929 a secretary of the Mukacheve city committee of the KSČ.
 In 1929 Turyanytsia was arrested again, but then soon was released.

-In 1930 Turyanytsia was a secretary of the Uzhhorod zupa committee KSC.
+In 1930 Turyanytsia was a secretary of the Uzhhorod zupa committee KSČ.
 In 1930–1933 he studied in the Soviet Union and graduated the Kharkiv Communist Institute of Journalism.
 In 1933–1939 he was a secretary of the Subcarpathian regional council of Red Trade Unions.
 During that period in 1936 he was arrested one more time, but again soon was released.

 In March 1939 Turyanytsia emigrated to the Soviet Union and joined the International Red Aid organization (1939–1940).
 In 1940–1941 he worked as an economist planner at the Steam Locomotive Factory of the October Revolution (today Luhanskteplovoz) in Voroshilovgrad.